Our journey to a Gwich'in government

 In 2007, fifteen years after signing the land claim, the Gwich’in Tribal Council (GTC) signed a process and schedule agreement with Canada and the Government of the Northwest Territories, outlining the steps we need to take to reach Gwich'in governance.
 The government negotiating team spent several years speaking with our communities, and in 2016, the GTC Board of Directors approved a draft Agreement-in-Principle.

-Gwich’in are currently negotiating the Agreement-in-Principle, with the goal of implementing Gwich'in government by 2023.
+The Gwich’in are currently negotiating a Final Gwich'in Government Agreement, with the goal of implementation by 2027.

 History of Self-Government